arrangabriel/IT1901-project-gr23/DesignDocumentation/userStories1.md

 ## Edit and delete (us-3)

-As the normal user I want to be able to edit or delete the sessions that I saved, so that I can correct any mistakes that I have made.
+As the average user I want to be able to edit or delete the sessions that I save, so that I can correct any mistakes that I have made.

 The user needs to be able to delete and edit sessions in case they input the wrong data.
 This will give the user the opportunity to correct possible mistakes, which is important for the user experience.